lakal3/VGE/docs/vdraw.md

 Near edges we can smooth image using alpha blend.
 If pixel is near edge we can start adjusting pixels alpha values instead just completely drawing or discarding a pixel.
 This will smoothen image in X direction.

+*When draw small letters / symbols from font, some horizontally thin features may disappear if they size is less than one pixel.
+To prevent this use Glyph support or set antialiasing on on ViewWindow*

 ### Glyphs